qpdf/qpdf/manual/index.rst

 formats.
 In particular, QPDF knows nothing about the semantics of PDF content streams.
 If you are looking for something that can do that, you should look elsewhere.
-However, once you have a valid PDF file, QPDF can be used to transform that file in ways perhaps your original PDF creation can't handle.
+However, once you have a valid PDF file, QPDF can be used to transform that file in ways that perhaps your original PDF creation tool can't handle.
 For example, many programs generate simple PDF files but can't password-protect them, web-optimize them, or perform other transformations of that type.